 • swimming in the sea;

-• use of gaskets from an unverified manufacturer;
+• using gaskets from an unverified manufacturer;

 • hormonal imbalance;

-• the use of cheap products.
+• consumption of cheap products.

 • chronic fatigue;